zebrunner/reporting/docs/dashboards.md

 <img src="https://github.com/qaprosoft/zafira/blob/develop/docs/img/dashboards_5.jpg?raw=true" alt="" width="900" />

-In this mode, the size of all widgets can be changed (the arrows in the lower corners of the widget - the same principle as with the system windows):
+In this mode, the size of all the widgets can be changed (the arrows in the lower corners of the widget - the same principle as with the system windows):

 <img src="https://github.com/qaprosoft/zafira/blob/develop/docs/img/dashboards_6.jpg?raw=true" alt="" width="500" />